bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 > **Author's Note:** Perhaps the ALPN string should actually be "s3" instead of "sips/3", similar to h3 vs. HTTP/3?
 Should probably mint the ALPN token "sips/2.0" as well, for backwards compatibility?

+QUIC version 1 uses TLS version 1.3 or greater as its handshake protocol.
+SIP/3 user agents MUST support a mechanism to indicate the target host to the server during the TLS handshake.
+If the target destination user agent server is identified by a domain name {{?RFC8499}}, clients MUST send the Server Name Indication ({{?SNI=RFC6066}}) TLS extension unless an alternative mechanism to indicate the target host is used.

 ### Draft Version Identification {#draft-version-indication}